kaimrdth/Football-Board/README.md

 ## What is this?

-This is a modern, interactive Soccer Tactics Board application built with React and TypeScript.
+This is a modern, interactive Football Tactics Board application built with React and TypeScript.
 It provides a clean, responsive interface where you can:

 - **Position players** on a realistic football pitch using smooth drag-and-drop
 - **Switch between teams** (home/away) with distinct colors